Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$: Skein algebras of unpunctured marked surfaces for sl3

 Let us give an orientation, induced from the orientation of $\Sigma$, to the union of the intervals $\{I_p\mid p\in\bM\}$.
 For a map $f\colon\bM\to\bN\times\bN$, we define $B_{\mathrm{irr}}(f)$ to be the set of boundary-fixing isotopy classes of embeddings of trivalent graphs satisfying the following conditions: \begin{itemize} \item $G\in B_{\mathrm{irr}}(f)$ has distinct univalent vertices lying in $\cup_{p\in\bM}I_p$ and $\gr(G)=f$, \item For each interval $I_p$, outgoing univalent vertices follow incoming univalent vertices with respect to the orientation on $I_p$, \item $G$ is non-elliptic, and $I_p$ is a cut-path of $G$ which is non-convex to the left side for all $p\in\bM$. \end{itemize} One can use the confluence theory of Sikora--Westbury~\cite{SikoraWestbury07}.
 It shows that $\cup_{f}B_{\mathrm{irr}}(f)$ gives a basis of $\SK{\Sigma}$ as a $\bZ_{A}$-module.
 To apply \cite[Theorem~2.3]{SikoraWestbury07}, we consider ``reductions'' from the left-hand side of the first equation in \eqref{rel:H_equivalence}, \eqref{rel:Y_elimination}, \eqref{rel:U_elimination} to their right-hand sides, and a reduction of pairs of parallel arcs or loops that are oriented inconsistently with bounding rectangles or annuli (see ``British highways'' in \cite[Corollary~5]{FrohmanSikora20}).
 Adding these reductions to the reductions of $\mathfrak{sl}_3$-webs in \cite[Chapter~5]{SikoraWestbury07}, we conclude that $B_{\mathrm{irr}}(f)$ gives a basis of $\SK{\Sigma}$ by shrinking $I_p$ to $p$ for all $p\in\bM$. \end{proof}

-\begin{remark} From the above relations \eqref{rel:H_equivalence}, \eqref{rel:Y_elimination}, and \eqref{rel:U_elimination}, one can see that our skein algebra is identified with the one in Frohman--Sikora~\cite{FrohmanSikora20} with with $A=q^{-1/3}$ and $a=1$.
+\begin{rem}[Relation to the Frohman--Sikora's skein algebra] From the above relations \eqref{rel:H_equivalence}, \eqref{rel:Y_elimination}, and \eqref{rel:U_elimination}, one can see that our skein algebra is identified with the one in Frohman--Sikora~\cite{FrohmanSikora20} with $A=q^{-1/3}$ and $a=1$.
 The variable $a$ is a coefficient related to \eqref{rel:H_equivalence}.
 We also remark that there is a difference in the basis webs.
-Our basis webs are a modification of Frohman--Sikora's basis webs by $A^{n/2}$. \end{remark} The above remark and the result of Frohman--Sikora say the following: \begin{theorem}[Frohman--Sikora~{\cite[Theorem~7]{FrohmanSikora20}}] The skein algebra $\SK{\Sigma}$ is finitely generated. \end{theorem}
+Our basis webs are a modification of Frohman--Sikora's basis webs by $A^{n/2}$. \end{rem} The above remark and the result of Frohman--Sikora say the following: \begin{thm}[Frohman--Sikora~{\cite[Theorem~7]{FrohmanSikora20}}] The skein algebra $\SK{\Sigma}$ is finitely generated. \end{thm}